-In my drama work I became more just as interested in developing my actors as people, in deepening their vulnerability, and their trust in each other and the world, as much as in creating great theatre.
+In my drama work I became just as interested in developing my actors as people as much as in creating great theatre: in deepening their vulnerability, and their trust in each other and the world.

 Although I loved the studying, it didn’t solve my unhappiness.
 The interest in the mind I developed at that time moved me in the right direction – but the journey was just beginning.